DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 |-STRENGHTS--------------------------------------------------------------------------------|

 * Slow burn style, applying field presence, accruing resources and slowly bleeding the opponent dry of options.
-Can become very frightening once it picks the pace.
+Can become very frightening once it picks up the pace.

 * Effects are resourceful enough, though the opponent can dictate your pace with your own self-negation means, it excels at keeping the neutral game.